 What is GSTR 3B?

-GSTR-3B is a monthly self-declaration of GST return (it is quarterly for the QRMPscheme).
+GSTR-3B is a self-declared summary of GST return filed every month (it is quarterly for the taxpayers who opted for the QRMP scheme).
 You can file your GSTR 3B return through the GST portal.
 Every taxpayer must file GSTR 3B from July 2017 onwards.

 When should you file GSTR 3B?

 If your business’s annual turnover in the previous financial year was less than 5 crore, you should file the GSTR 3B for a specific month by the 20th of the next month.
 This means if you must file the GSTR 3B for the current month by the 20th of the following month.
-Therefore, you would file the GSTR-3B for May by the 20th of June and for June, you’d file it by the 20th of July.
-This deadline applies every month until June 2018.
+Therefore, you would file the GSTR 3B for May by the 20th of June and for June, you’d file it by the 20th of July.

-On the other hand, if your annual turnover is equal to or more than Rs 5 crore, the due date for GSTR3B filing would either be 22nd of the next month or 24th of the next month for you depending on the State/UT your business is in.
+On the other hand, if your annual turnover is equal to or more than Rs 5 crore, the due date for GSTR 3B filing would either be the 22nd of the next month or the 24th of the next month for you depending on the State/UT your business is in.
 Moreover, if you have opted for the QRMP scheme, the due date would be the 22nd or 24th of the month following every quarter depending on the guidelines of the State/UT of your business.

-Every person registered under GST has to file GSTR-3B except the following residents:
+Every person registered under GST has to file GSTR-3B except the following:

 - Non-resident taxable persons